hdt94/dtc-mlops-course/module-5/README.md

 Lift up services:
 - WARNING: config in [docker-compose.yaml](./docker-compose.yaml) is for development and/or prototyping, DO NOT USE IT ON PRODUCTION
 - Prefect containers take 1-2 minutes to fully setup orchestration, check "prefect_deployments" exits with 0 code
-- There are some minors errors on "prefect_server" that are out of the scope of this demo
+- There are some minor errors on "prefect_server" that are out of the scope of this demo
 ```bash
 docker compose --profile prefect up
 ```